zoythum/RISC-V-Parser/README.md

 <br>

 Even if those second layer structures are self explanatory, a small description must be given:
-* `symbol` struct has a boolean argument defining if we are dealing with a label or a simple symbol
 * Inside the `instruction` struct an immediate value can be found, `is_literal` indicates if the immediate value must be interpreted as an integer or a symbol.
 Info about the presence of an immediate field can be collected from `type` value
 * `directive` struct simply has an array of strings containing all the different arguments of the specifed directive

 ## Usage
-The proposed parser takes as input a `FILE*` containing a reference to an assembler source, reads its content and returns a structure of `line_encaps` type containing the heads of two distinct bilinked lists, one of `line` tipe and the other one of `symb_tab` tipe.
+The proposed parser takes as input a `FILE*` containing a reference to an assembler source, reads its content and returns a structure of `line_encaps` type containing the heads of two distinct bilinked lists, one of `line` tipe and the other one of `labb_tab` tipe.

 ## Internal architecture
 This parser is not a monolithic piece of software, but a collection of functions (or "modules") called by the main parse() function.